 Some of Meier’s claims involved not-yet-discovered facts about the solar system, including a description of Amalthea, the closest moon to Jupiter, which he claimed was 200km in length.
 While unfortunately incorrect, a 1979 article in the New York Times also came to the same wrong conclusion about Amalthea.
 Meier also asserted that another Jupiter moon, known as Io, had once been covered with water, which was also later proven to be incorrect.

 Billy Meier’s credibility fell further upon the discovery that thousands of photos he’d taken in the 1970s proved to be fabrications.
-These photos featured purported spacecrafts, referred to as “Beamships,” flying over the countryside.
-Over the years, the validity of these pictures has been dismissed for myriad reasons, including that the spacecrafts were perfectly focused and centered within the frame.
+These photos featured purported spacecraft, referred to as “Beamships,” flying over the countryside.
+Over the years, the validity of these pictures has been dismissed for myriad reasons, including that the spacecraft was perfectly focused and centered within the frame.
 Upon close inspection, numerous photos were also found to contain household items, passing for pieces of the ships, such as eye-screws that suspended the models in the air, or even cups, bowls, and paper plates that made up the bodies of the crafts.

 Despite the predictions, photographs, and false claims, Meier somehow retained many followers due to several larger, accurate claims.
 He foretold of the two wars the United States would carry out in Iraq, as well as the dire effects of climate change and overpopulation.
 He is believed to have warned of the AIDS epidemic that swept over the world, SARS, and the rapid outbreak of terrorism in the 21st century.

-Billy Meier’s grave predictions continue to hit closer to home as humankind inches closer to disaster at the hands of global warming, nuclear warfare, unchecked ecological damage, and overpopulation that taxes resources the world over.
+Billy Meier’s grave predictions continue to hit closer to home as humankind inches closer to the disaster at the hands of global warming, nuclear warfare, unchecked ecological damage, and overpopulation that taxes resources the world over.
 Among his darker predictions, Meier has warned of World War III, which would result from the United States’ interference with the interests of other countries.
 This interference, he insists, will eliminate three-quarters of the world’s population, devastating all major cities in North America.

 Billy Meier remains one of the enigmas of the UFO world community.
 While his claims strain credulity, his message continues to hit home and spark interest among those who believe in extraterrestrials as well as the possibility of imminent global destruction by way of humankind’s negligence, greed, and detachment from the natural world.
 Whether or not Billy Meier’s unusual life story and strange prophecies are deemed far-fetched — or believable — he has steadfastly clung to his mission, which is undeniably positive: to direct humanity to a path of peace, love, and truth.